Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 **2. Negative Sampling**:

-Generate negative sample to add noise in model training.
+Generate a negative sample to add noise in model training and let the model separate important features from noise.

 ```python